DrHazemAli/AzureImageSDK/wiki/Installation.md

 #### Framework Compatibility
 ```
-error NU1202: Package AzureAISDK is not compatible with netcoreapp3.1
+error NU1202: Package AzureImage is not compatible with netcoreapp3.1
 ```

 **Solution**: Upgrade to .NET 6.0 or later: